 Main focus > Batteries

-Distributors, (online) retailers as well as fulfillment service providers in the field of batteries and accumulator emulators are not exempt from the new obligations and are required to check.
+Distributors, (online) retailers and fulfillment service providers in the field of batteries and accumulators are also not exempt from the new obligations and are required to carry out checks.

-In the event of non-compliance, there is the threat of administrative offence proceedings and severe fines, e.g. in Germany of up to €100,000 for all actors who do not comply with the legal obligations in an orderly manner.
+Non-compliance may result in administrative offense proceedings and severe fines, e.g. in Germany of up to €100,000 for all players who do not properly comply with the legal obligations.

 Don’t miss out on your legal obligations in the respective EU countries and get in touch now to be informed about the obligations in the respective sales markets and to implement them safely.